 4-4:30 pm: Break

 4:30-6:30 pm: Panel 5, Chair: Chris Fuchs

 9:30 am-12:30 pm: Panel 5, Chair: Jay Garfield

 Adam Frank (University of Rochester): “The Relative and the Absolute: Buddhist Philosophy, The Boundaries of

 12:30-1 pm: open discussion and closing remarks, Chair: Robert Sharf

 See “Workshop & Lecture Series: Buddhism, Physics, and Philosophy Redux” abstracts here.

-This workshop is made possible by generous gifts from Ting Tsung and Wei Fong Chao, the Glorisun Global Buddhist Network, the Tianzhu Global Network for the Study of Buddhist Cultures, and the Bukkyo Dendo Kyokai.
+This workshop is made possible by generous gifts from the Ting Tsung and Wei Fong Chao Foundation, the Glorisun Global Buddhist Network, the Tianzhu Global Network for the Study of Buddhist Cultures, and the Bukkyo Dendo Kyokai.